tonylitianyu/Catching-Bouncing-Balls/README.md

 5. In terminal, cd to this project directory

+6. Click run in V-REP

-6. python3 main.py, the robot arm will move.
+7. While V-REP is simulating, run python3 main.py, the robot arm will move.